Infineon/mtb-t2g-example-clock-external-output/README.md

 5. Sending the value 0 switches the output frequency on the EXT_CLK pin to 16 MHz and value 1 makes the output 32 MHz.

 6. You can debug the example to step through the code.
 In the IDE, use the **[Project Name] Debug (KitProg3_MiniProg4)** configuration in the **Quick Panel**.
-For details, see the "Program and debug" section in the [Eclipse IDE for ModusToolbox™ software user guide](https://www.cypress.com/MTBEclipseIDEUserGuide).
+For details, see the "Program and debug" section in the [Eclipse IDE for ModusToolbox™ software user guide](https://www.infineon.com/MTBEclipseIDEUserguide).

 **Note:** **(Only while debugging)** On the CM7 CPU, some code in *main()* may execute before the debugger halts at the beginning of *main()*.
 This means that some code executes twice: once before the debugger stops execution, and again after the debugger resets the program counter to the beginning of *main()*.
 See [KBA231071](https://community.cypress.com/docs/DOC-21143) to learn about this and for the workaround.

 ## References

 Relevant Application notes are:
-- AN235305 - GETTING STARTED WITH TRAVEO™ T2G FAMILY MCUS IN MODUSTOOLBOX™
+- [AN235305](https://www.infineon.com/assets/row/public/documents/10/42/infineon-an235305-getting-started-with-traveo-t2g-family-mcus-in-modustoolbox-applicationnotes-en.pdf?fileId=8ac78c8c8b6555fe018c1fddd8a72801) - GETTING STARTED WITH TRAVEO™ T2G FAMILY MCUS IN MODUSTOOLBOX™
-- [AN224434](https://www.infineon.com/dgdl/?fileId=8ac78c8c7cdc391c017d0d3a71ec674a) - CLOCK CONFIGURATION SETUP IN TRAVEO™ T2G FAMILY CYT4B SERIES
+- [AN224434](https://www.infineon.com/gated/infineon-an224434-clock-configuration-setup-in-traveo-t2g-body-high-family-applicationnotes-en_80cf38a4-3eb2-43d9-b7fb-8ec94120dfd2) - CLOCK CONFIGURATION SETUP IN TRAVEO™ T2G BODY HIGH FAMILY

 ModusToolbox™ is available online:
 - <https://www.infineon.com/modustoolbox>